bnbuckler/identity-playbook/_plan/3_id-integration.md

 * Where it is collected to support access, contractor information is often obtained through a variety of disparate processes and managed separately for individual resources.

-* Many agencies do not have exisiting authoritative sources for contractor identity data.
+* Many agencies do not have existing authoritative sources for contractor identity data.

 * The contractor population is fluid, as individuals often change the projects, bureau/component, or agencies they are affiliated with.